oemof/tespy/doc/getting_started/tutorial_heat_pump.rst

 Parametrization
 +++++++++++++++

 Previous parametrization stays untouched.
-For the vessel we set the calculation mode to "manual" for the offdesign, otherwise the zeta-value would be fixed for offdesign calculation and flexible pressure adjustments would not be possible on the evaporator side.
+For the valve we set the calculation mode to "manual" for the offdesign, otherwise the zeta-value would be fixed for offdesign calculation and flexible pressure adjustments would not be possible on the evaporator side.
 Regarding the evaporator, we specify pressure ratios on hot and cold side as well as the lower terminal temperature difference.
 We use the hot side pressure ratio and the lower terminal temperature difference as design parameteres and choose zeta as well as the area independet heat transition coefficient as its offdesign parameters.
 On top of that, the characteristic function of the evaporator should follow the predefined methods 'EVA_HOT' and 'EVA_COLD'.
 If you want to learn more about handling characteristic functions you should have a glance at the :ref:`TESPy components section <using_tespy_components_label>`.
 The superheater will also use the pressure ratios on hot and cold side.
 Further we set a value for the upper terminal temperature difference.
 For the pump we set the isentropic efficiency.

 .. code-block:: python